-Director: Robert Eggers
+Director – Robert Eggers

 Released: January 2020

 It’s easy to see that writer-director Robert Eggers’ has a unique vision for his films, with his last feature film The Witch being equally out there in terms of look and feel.
-Clearly he isn’t afraid to experiment with film conventions to produce a film that challenges the audience, with the use of period realistic vocabulary once again making an appearance, this time found using actual journals from lighthouse keepers.
+Clearly, he isn’t afraid to experiment with film conventions to produce a film that challenges the audience, with the use of period realistic vocabulary once again making an appearance, this time found using actual journals from lighthouse keepers.

 From the very beginning, the film has a claustrophobic and almost insufferable feeling, no matter if the characters are inside one of the tiny lighthouse rooms, living quarters or outside on the desolate and unwelcoming and remote island.

-It is really quite fascinating to see each of them to experience outbursts of both frustration and loneliness, trapped on this godless island.
-It’s hard to remember a bad performance Defoe has put in over the years and once again he give it his all as the experienced lighthouse keeper who speaks like Captain Ahab, but it’s Pattinson who once again proves the doubters wrong and more than holds his own as the former lumberjack turned apprentice lighthouse keeper, filled with suppressed anger and secrets hiding just below the surface.
+It is really quite fascinating to see each of them experience outbursts of both frustration and loneliness, trapped on this godless island.
+It’s hard to remember a bad performance Defoe has put in over the years and once again he gives it his all as the experienced lighthouse keeper who speaks like Captain Ahab, but it’s Pattinson who once again proves the doubters wrong and more than holds his own as the former lumberjack turned apprentice lighthouse keeper, filled with suppressed anger and secrets hiding just below the surface.

-In conclusion, with it’s interesting look and authentic language this film is most assuredly not for everyone, but for those of you who enjoy a director doing something different to elevate a simple plot to a higher level, The Lighthouse is well worth checking out, especially if you also enjoy a good dose of psychological horror such as myself.
+In conclusion, with its interesting look and authentic language, this film is most assuredly not for everyone, but for those of you who enjoy a director doing something different to elevate a simple plot to a higher level, The Lighthouse is well worth checking out, especially if you also enjoy a good dose of psychological horror such as myself.